laurentandrian/mqtt-elk/README.md

 # mqtt-elk
-MQTT to ELK bridge in docker
+MQTT to ELK bridge in docker for IoT